swelshh/wakhinter/README.md

 wakhinter will walk through all the .js files in your project and run them through jshint.
 The first time it finds a .js file with any errors it will display the errors in the Studio  output panel.
 If no files are found with an error it will output "Done!" to the output panel.

-You can optionally pass a Wakanda Folder object to  waklinter.run() and it will recursively find and jshint any .js files within that folder and any of its subfolders.
+You can optionally pass a Wakanda Folder object to run() and it will recursively find and jshint any .js files within that folder and any of its subfolders.

 jshint Tweaks
 =========